How did F Perkins become the largest manufacturer of diesel engines in the world?

 Pearson sells Mexican Eagle to Shell

-Pearson sold 35 percent of the ordinary capital of Mexican Eagle and 50 percent of the shares of Anglo-Mexican to the Shell Transport & Trading Co for a reported £10 million in 1919.
+Pearson sold control of his oil interests, including 35 percent of the ordinary capital of Mexican Eagle, to the Shell Transport & Trading Co for a reported £10 million in 1919.
 Shell representatives were given a majority on both boards of directors.

 Shell invested heavily to increase production in Mexico.
-Mexican Eagle produced over 32 million barrels in 1920.
+Mexican Eagle produced over 32 million barrels in 1920, accounting for more than 20 percent of Mexican production.
 An estimated 50 million barrels were shipped in 1921.
 The company had a daily capacity of well over 100,000 barrels.

 Pearson died in 1927 with an estate valued at £4 million.
 According to his obituary in the Manchester Guardian, he “never lost his accent and pleasant Yorkshire ways”.